davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   messages.

-You can request many specific warnings with options beginning with -W, for example :option:`-Wimplicit` to request warnings on implicit declarations.
-Each of these specific warning options also has a negative form beginning -Wno- to turn off warnings; for example, :option:`-Wno-implicit`.
+You can request many specific warnings with options beginning with :samp:`-W`, for example :option:`-Wimplicit` to request warnings on implicit declarations.
+Each of these specific warning options also has a negative form beginning :samp:`-Wno-` to turn off warnings; for example, :option:`-Wno-implicit`.
 This manual lists only one of the two forms, whichever is not the default.
 For further language-specific options also refer to C++ Dialect Options and